iamkirankumaryadav/Library/Data Science/Error.md

 ### R Squared

-- Measures Goodness of Fit
+- Measures Goodness of Fit ( How well the model fits the data ? )
-- Explains Variability of Model.
+- Explains Variability of Model ( How close the data points are to the regression line ? )
 - R<sup>2</sup> = SSR / SST
 - R<sup>2</sup> = ESS / TSS
 - Explained Variability / Total Variability.